streetpea/chiaki-ng/README.md

 ![Screenshot](assets/screenshot.png)

-## Features

-Everything necessary for a full streaming session, including the initial registration and wakeup of the console, is supported.
-The following features however are yet to be implemented:
-* Rumble
-* Accelerometer/Gyroscope

 ## Installing

-You can either download a pre-built release (easier) or build Chiaki from source.
+You can either download a pre-built release or build Chiaki from source.

 ### Downloading a Release